 Foot reflexology and foot massage are not the same.
-This article provides reflexology information to distinguish between these two techniques.
+This article offers reflexology information to distinguish between these two techniques.

 Massage manipulates soft tissue (muscles, tendons, ligament, and fascia).
 Reflexology applies pressure to specific reflex zones to affect your entire body.

 Reflexology is a healing technique based on the principle that your hands, feet, and ears have reflexes that correspond to every part, gland, and organ of your body.
 Pressure applied to these reflexes can release tension, improve blood circulation, and promote the optimal functioning of related areas of your body.